archfirst/node-es6-rest-template/README.md

 $ npm start
 ```

+The dev build starts the application in watch mode.
+If you make any changes to
+the source files, the application will recompile and restart.

 To verify that the application is working correctly, point your browser to
 [http://localhost:8080/api/books/design-patterns](http://localhost:8080/api/books/design-patterns) -
 you should see a response with one books in JSON format.

+To debug the application in Chrome, point the browser to chrome://inspect and
+click on "Open dedicated DevTools for Node".

 ## Production Build